solidzone/mailmeteor-landing/mail-merge-gmail.md

 <figure>
   <img src="/assets/img/blog/mail-merge-gmail/email-return-investment.png" alt="Email has a $42 ROI"/>
-  <figcaption>Extract from Litmus Blog <a href="https://www.litmus.com/blog/infographic-the-roi-of-email-marketing/" rel="noreferrer">The ROI of Email Marketing</a></figcaption>
+  <figcaption>Extract from Litmus Blog <a href="https://www.litmus.com/blog/infographic-the-roi-of-email-marketing/" rel="nofollow noreferrer">The ROI of Email Marketing</a></figcaption>
 </figure>

 There are many ways to send emails, but running a mail merge from Gmail stands out.